-Figure 1: The residual error was averaged over 100 runs for each n = 6, ..., 25, where n is the number of points used to estimate the camera matrix.
+Figure 1.
+The residual error was RMS-averaged over 100 runs for each $n=6,\ldots,25$, where n is the number of points used to estimate the camera matrix.
 Four different levels of knowledge of the internal camera matrix were tried, corresponding to the four different graphs.
 In each of the graphs, the solid line represents the result of our iterative DLT algorithm, and the almost identical dotted line is the optimal estimate.
 In all four graphs, these two lines are barely distinguishable.
 For comparison, the results of a further method are also plotted.
-In this method, the complete calibration matrix K in (8) is estimated using the QR decomposition, and the known internal parameters are subsequently set to their known values.
+In this method, the camera matrix P is computed using the linear DLT algorithm, the complete calibration matrix K in (2.9) is then computed using the QR decomposition, and the known internal parameters are subsequently set to their known values.
 This method performs very poorly for small numbers of points, lying well off the graph, and is markedly inferior to the optimal estimation method even for larger numbers of points.